 Alcohol is a diuretic.
 That’s why you keep running to the bathroom during a long night of drinking, and why your face might feel like a dried up cactus in the morning.

-David Colbert, M.D, founder and head physician of New York Dermatology Group, says the best way to get your skin back to normal is with good ‘ole H2O.
-Before going to bed, drink 3 to 4 8-ounce glasses of water, he says adding some lemon to the water can also help soothe your stomach.
+Dr David Colbert, founder and head physician of New York Dermatology Group, says the best way to get your skin back to normal is with good ‘ole H2O.
+Before going to bed, drink 3 to 4 glasses of water, he says adding some lemon to the water can also help soothe your stomach.